-311. WORKSHOP FOR THE VOCATIONAL REHABILITATION OF MENTALLY RETARDED YOUTH.
+WORKSHOP FOR THE VOCATIONAL REHABILITATION OF MENTALLY RETARDED YOUTH.
 Three hours credit.
+311.

 Prerequisite, SPED 200.
-Emphasis will be on the development of a series of units which will parallel on-the-job training in the vocational rehabilitation of mentally retarded youth.
-Discussion of techniques in the following areas will also be emphasized: (1) evaluating vocational fitness, (2) job placement, (3) on-the-job supervision, and (4) follow up sowieces. vision, and (4) follow-up services.
+Emphasis will be on discussing techniques in the following areas: (1) evaluating vocational fitness (2) job placement (3) working with related disciplines (4) understanding of the implications of vocational experiences on curriculum (5) on-thejob supervision and, (6) follow-up services.

 312. ADVANCED CURRICULUM DEVELOPMENT.
-Four hours
+Four hours credit

 Prerequisite, SPED 212.
-This course will develop the application of the principles of preparation, development, and effective use of in-tegrated units.
+This course will develop the application of the principles of preparation, development, and effective use of integrated units.
 Evaluation and reporting in terms of achievement of the curriculum objectives will also be emphasized.